angular-fullstack/generator-angular-fullstack/readme.md

 # AngularJS + Express Full Stack Generator

 A generator for AngularJS, integrated with an Express `server.js` for full stack development.

+Featuring:

+ * Express server integrated with grunt tasks
-Featuring livereload of client and server files, grunt tasks that are integrated with express, and an easy deployment workflow.
+ * Livereload of client and server files
+ * Easy deployment workflow.
+ * **NEW** Optional mongoDB integration

 Based on [generator-angular](https://github.com/yeoman/generator-angular)